robohydra/robohydra/docs/0.4/changes/index.md

 `index.js`.
 This makes it much easier to maintain plugins with many scenarios.

+### Property `setHostHeader` now `true` by default

+This is a **breaking change**, but I don't expect a lot of people to be bitten by this.
+On the other hand, I'm constantly bitten by the old counter-intuitive default value, and it's hard to debug and figure out what the problem is if you don't already know that RoboHydra doesn't set it by default.

 ### New "fixtures" module

 Plugins now receive a second module, `fixtures`, in the second